 Is there a certain time of the year when most foreclosure auctions take place?
 When is the best foreclosure auction time of the year?
 This article discusses some of the major timing factors.

-To answer this question we need to dive in and understand the timeline for the foreclosure process as well as understand market forces driving foreclosure rates.
+To answer this question we need to dive in and understand the timeline for the foreclosure process and the market forces driving foreclosure rates.

-Foreclosure auctions are not planned by the home owner, but the time of auction may be aimed at by the lender for tax reasons and the ability to sell at a good price.
-However, anytime may be a good time to go to an auction as an investor.
+Foreclosure auctions are not planned by the home owner.
+But the time of auction may be aimed at by the lender for tax reasons and the ability to sell at a good price.

 Economic Factors Driving Foreclosures